A Note on Functional Averages over Gaussian Ensembles

 This is a symmetric function because the numerator and denominator are both alternating, and a polynomial since all alternating polynomials are divisible by the Vandermonde determinant (see \cite{Fulton,Mac, Sagan} for more details here).
 For instance,

 and

 Another definition we need for the next Section is the so called hook length, $\mathrm{hook}(x)$, of a box $x$ in Young diagram of shape $\lambda$.
 This is defined as the number of boxes that are in the same row to the right of it plus those boxes in the same column below it, plus one (for the box itself).
-For instance, in Figure \ref{young2} we can see the hook lengths of the partition $(5,4,1)$.
+As an example, below we show the hook lengths of the partition $(5,4,1)$.
 The product of the hook's length of a partition is the product of the hook lengths of all the boxes in the partition.

 We recommend the interested reader to consult \cite{Fulton,Mac,Sagan} for more details and examples on this topic.